 5. Light At The End Of The Tunnel

-The fifth and final of the phases of white belt BJJ training is the phase when you actually start seeing the bigger picture.
+The fifth and final phase of white belt BJJ training is the phase when you actually start seeing the bigger picture.
 It is not that you have learned anything about Jiu-Jitsu because nobody can learn Jiu-Jitsu.
 You just become aware of the possibilities of the sport and realize how important the correct mindset and approach to things is.

 White belt days will be fun, and they will be challenging.
 You’ll surely wonder what you’re doing in the gym at a certain point.
 However, going through the 5 phases of white belt BJJ training is exactly what you need in order to understand the demands of the sport, as well as the endless possibilities.
 If I had known about them, my journey through the grappling world would’ve been a lot different.
 With that in mind, instructors should keep an eye out and try an gauge which phase a student is in so that they can help guide them better.